belthor777/Machine-Learning/PH207x/stata/commands.md

 	sample 49, count
 	mean totchol1

+> We could use the standard error (Std.
+Err.), if we are using t instead of z.
+Now we are using z!

 >              |       Mean   | Std.
 Err.  | min [95% Conf.
 Interval]  | max [95% Conf.
 Interval]
 > -------------|------------- | ---------- | ------------------------- | -------------------------
 >     totchol1 |   221.8776   | 4.614348   |    212.5998               |   231.1553